 Eurostar has 3 main classes of travel: Standard (2nd class), Standard Premier (1st class ‘lite’) and Business Premier (1st class).

-London-Amsterdam one-way fares cost from £35 (Standard), £79 (Standard Premier) and £260 (Business Premier).
-The cheapest fares tend to be the direct train service; the Eurostar+Thalys through-fares are normally more expensive.
+London-Amsterdam each way fares cost from £39 (Standard), £89 (Standard Premier) and £260 (Business Premier).
+The cheapest fares tend to be the direct train service booked as a return trip; fares via Brussels are normally more expensive.

-How to book online: You can book your Eurostar or Eurostar+Thalys or Eurostar+Intercity Brussels for London-Amsterdam at the NS International site.
+How to book online: You can book your Eurostar ticket for London-Amsterdam or Amsterdam-London at the NS International site.
 It is also possible to book Eurostar tickets in multiple currencies at the Omio site

 For more info see our international trains from Amsterdam article.